acdlite/recompose/docs/API.md

 withHandlers(
   handlerCreators: {
+    [handlerName: string]: (props: Object) => Function } |
+  handlerCreatorsFactory: (initialProps) => {
     [handlerName: string]: (props: Object) => Function }
 ): HigherOrderComponent
 ```

-Takes an object map of handler creators.
+Takes an object map of handler creators or a factory function.
 These are higher-order functions that accept a set of props and return a function handler:

 This allows the handler to access the current props via closure, without needing to change its signature.